 - A. The applicant has made a written request pursuant to Clause 4.6 to vary 4.4 of the Leichhardt Local Environmental Plan 2013.
-After considering the request, and assuming the concurrence of the Secretary, the Panel is satisfied that compliance with the standard is unnecessary in the circumstance of the case and that there are sufficient environmental planning grounds to support the variation.
-The proposed development will be in the public interest because the exceedance is not inconsistent with the objectives of the standard and of the zone in which the development is to be carried out. - B. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, grant consent to Development Application No. DA/2020/0984 for Alterations and additions to existing attached dwelling-house at 160 Darling Street BALMAIN NSW 2041 subject to the conditions listed in Attachment A below.
+After considering the request, and assuming the concurrence of the Secretary has been given, the Panel is satisfied that compliance with the standard is unnecessary in the circumstance of the case and that there are sufficient environmental grounds to support the variation, subject to the recommended design amendment condition being imposed in any consent granted.
+The proposed development will be in the public interest because the exceedance is not inconsistent with the objectives of the standard and of the zone in which the development is to be carried out. - B. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, grant consent to Development Application No. DA/2020/0977 for Alterations and addition to existing attached dwelling-house at 162 Darling Street BALMAIN NSW 2041 subject to the conditions listed in Attachment A below.